zeromq/ingescape/doc/content/blog/first_full_agent.md

 When using ingeScape, you are in your application's threads except when executing code in an ingeScape callback, whether it is an IOP observation callback or any other.
 When executing code in an ingeScape callback, you need to keep in mind that in some situations, it is necessary to wrap some or all of the code in a callback so that it may be executed in your application's threads.
 Most industrial frameworks such as Microsoft .Net, Apple's Cocoa, Qt, etc. provide methods to do that easily.

-When using a simple C program as it is the case here, your application has only one main thread, plus the ones in ingeScape that you encounter in your callbacks code.
+When using a simple C program as it is the case here, your application has only one main thread, plus the ones in ingeScape that you enter in your callbacks code.

 As all threads in an application share the same memory, most of the time, it is transparent for the developer to be executing code in an ingeScape callback or not. **But when stopping the agent, one needs to pay extra attention because calling the *igs_stop* function from an ingeScape thread will result in a deadlock.
 The agent will stop anyway but the stop will not be perfectly clean.**

 <br>
 #### Stop from any application's thread

 If you are certain that you are not in an ingeScape callback, and thus not in an ingeScape thread, a simple call to the *igs_stop* function is sufficient to cleanly stop your agent.
-This is the easy case.
+This is an easy case.

 <br>
 #### Handle system interruptions

 The most common way to interrupt a program in a terminal is to press Ctrl + C in the terminal.
 This will send a SIGINT signal to your application.
 The *zloop* provided by the CZMQ library automatically handles interruptions and does not require additional code.
+When an ingeScape editor forces your agent to stop, SIGINT is also triggered.
+This is another easy case.

-To handle this signal by yourself, you need to :

-- register to SIGINT and call a function when the signal is emitted,
+In case you **really need to** handle this signal by yourself, you have to register to SIGINT and call a function when the signal is emitted.
-- create a global flag (or any other way to store an information) that is false by default and set to true when SIGINT is received,
-- watch this flag in your loop and stop when the flag is set to true. interruption
 In short, this requires the following code:

 {{< highlight c "linenos=table,linenostart=1" >}}
 //SIGINT handling
-static volatile bool interruptionFlag = false;
 void interruptionReceived(int val) {
-    interruptionFlag = true;
+    //your code here...
 }

 //...

 //register to SIGINT
 signal(SIGINT, interruptionReceived);
-//run the main loop (non-interactive mode) while (1) {
-    if (interruptionFlag){
-        printf("Interruption received : stopping.\n");
-        break;
-    }
-    sleep(2);
-}
 {{< / highlight >}}

 <br>